OBDS-Training/OBDS_Precourse_Setup/Atom_troubleshooting.md

  ```

  - Is conda working?
- - Note the possition of your conda paths in the list of the $PATH variable - the order of the list is the order the places will be searched for python, if conda is at the end we need to set the platformio-terminal to add your conda path in front of the path that it is setting see troubleshooting 1 below.
+ - Note the position of your conda paths in the list of the $PATH variable - the order of the list is the order the places will be searched for python, if conda is at the end we need to set the platformio-terminal to add your conda path in front of the path that it is setting see troubleshooting 1 below.

 # Troubleshooting